rhysjasl/sports-team-ranking/README.md

 # 🏆 Sports Team Ranking
-Ranking MLB ⚾, NBA 🏀, NFL 🏈 teams using a direct matrix method and a nonlinear method
+✨ Ranking MLB ⚾, NBA 🏀, NFL 🏈 teams using a direct matrix method and a nonlinear method ✨ <br/>
+This analysis uses the methods outlined by James Keener in his 1993 paper, "The Perron-Frobenius theorem and the ranking of football teams".
+The direct method creates a ranking vector from the eigenvector that corresponds to the largest real, positive eigenvalue of the preference matrix A, which is determined by the outcome of all games.
+The nonlinear method creates a matrix from the scores of each game and passes that through a continuous monotone increasing function to recursively produce a ranking vector until convergence is reached.
 <br/>

 ## 🗂️ Repository contains